 Your “Experience” section is the one closest to a traditional résumé.
 It’s where you’ll list all the jobs (both full- and part-time) and volunteer experiences you’ve had until now.
 After your summary and headline, Sass says, the titles in your experience section are the most important factors in LinkedIn’s results when employers search for candidates.

-You can go into more detail about each job you’ve had than on your résumé, and it’s OK to use “I” and to maintain a slightly more conversational tone.
+When writing this section, it’s OK to use “I” and to maintain a slightly more conversational tone, and you can go into more detail about each job you’ve had than on your résumé.
 Don’t be afraid to include jobs outside your field, Sass says.
 Speak confidently about the skills you developed in those positions and how they’ll apply to the job you want.

 5. Show measurable accomplishments.

-It’s great to tell employers what you’re good at, but specific, numerical accomplishments often say more than words can.
+It’s great to tell employers what you’re good at, but specific, numerical accomplishments may say more than words can.
 Demonstrate to employers how your work had an impact.
-Maybe you exceeded a sales goal or you increased the number of social media followers.
+Maybe you exceeded a sales goal or increased your company’s social media follower count.

-LinkedIn also allows you to embed links to samples of your work in your experience section.
-Include in the position description what part you played in developing each project.
+Not only should you include in the position descriptions what part you played in developing projects, but LinkedIn also allows you to optimize your profile by embedding links to samples of your work in your featured section.
 Work samples are yet another way to make yourself stand out in the sea of job seekers on LinkedIn.

 Take advantage of the space and flexibility LinkedIn provides to show what value you’ll bring to a potential job, Sass says.

 This article originally appeared on NerdWallet.
-Brianna McGurran is a staff writer covering education and life after college for NerdWallet.
+Brianna McGurran is a former staff writer and columnist for NerdWallet.
+This article was updated July 2023.
+Photo by Viktoriia Hnatiuk/Shutterstock